 When the account holder completely crosses out the cheque, it is transformed from a normal cheque into a cancelled cheque.

-Cheques that have been paid back are sometimes required in order to verify specific financial facts regarding businesses or people.
+Cheques that have been paid back are sometimes required to verify specific financial facts regarding businesses or people.

 7) Post-Dated Cheque: